California Cradle-to-Career Data System

 Why Does California Need the Cradle-To-Career Data System?

-By securely connecting data that schools, colleges, social service agencies, financial aid providers, and employers already collect, it will be easier to:- Identify the types of supports that help more students learn, stay in school, prepare for college, graduate, and secure a job
+By securely connecting data that schools, colleges, social service agencies, financial aid providers, and employers already collect, it will be easier to:

 - Provide information that teachers, advisors, parents, and students can use to identify opportunities and make decisions